getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 ### check

 The check subcommand will try to build all pages just like the build command would, but without writing any of the results to disk.
-Additionally, it always checks external links regardless of the site configuration.
+Additionally, it will also check all external links present in Markdown files by trying to fetch them (links present in the template files will not be checked).

 ## Colored output